 Price fluctuations for materials, fuel and other components of product sales affect delivery logistics.
 Any time fuel rapidly increases in price, it starts a domino effect.
 Fuel is a required resource for transportation, so all industries that rely on the transportation of employees, products or services feel the effects of a price hike.

 In the 1990s, low fuel costs allowed for high profits for the freight and transportation industries.
 These benefits extended into the early 2000s.
-Sudden changes in fuel costs in the following years were newsworthy events.
+Sudden changes in fuel costs in the following years attracted much attention and speculation about the future.
 The increases often resulted from high crude oil costs and wholesale gas margins.

-In the last decade, fuel has gone up numerous times, and these rapid increases have strained freight management companies and other delivery services.
+Fuel has gone up numerous times in the last decade, and these rapid increases have strained freight management companies and other delivery services.
 In the last two years alone, price hikes have continued to break previous records.
 This could indicate that higher gas prices are here to stay, but in the past, sudden rapid price hikes were followed by a brief period of decreasing prices.

 How Are Shipping Carriers Affected by Rising Gas Prices?

-Shipping carriers expect fuel costs to change and anticipate how they can seamlessly adapt to these sudden shifts.
+Shipping carriers expect fuel costs to change and anticipate how to seamlessly adapt to these sudden shifts.
 Their fuel surcharges are based on prices for the previous days or weeks.

 When fuel costs suddenly rise, a lag forms between the increased cost of fuel and the current surcharge.
-A change in the quoted transportation costs can affect carriers and shippers, leading to temporary losses.
+Changes in quoted transportation costs can affect carriers and shippers, leading to temporary losses.
+While the rapid change has a negative impact on gas prices if they go up, it has a positive impact when prices suddenly drop.
+If fuel prices drop, the delay in recalculation will result in more profits for shipping carriers.

 Independent Contractors vs. Employees: Do They Get Paid For Gas?

 Employees have the advantage of following the company’s lead.
 In contrast, independent contractors have to find ways to settle the costs on their own.
-This issue is why fuel expenses can be even more expensive and challenging for independent contractors or leaders of small businesses.
+This issue is why fuel expenses can be even more expensive and challenging for independent contractors or small business leaders.

-Regarding how gas affects delivery drivers, it depends on the model they work under.
+How gas affects delivery drivers depends on the model under which they work.
 Delivery drivers do pay for gas if they are independent contractors.
 To save money as fuel costs rise, you can use a third-party service for freight process outsourcing.

 Companies such as ExpressIt follow the employee model to allow partners to enjoy deliveries with few restrictions.
 The employee model is also an investment in workers’ well-being and their costs of living.

-ExpressIt is committed to making efficient, speedy deliveries for all industries, even when delicate materials need to be transported.
+Trust ExpressIt with your B2B courier deliveries.
+We’re committed to making efficient, speedy deliveries for all industries, even when delicate materials need to be transported.
 We specialize in same-day delivery and trucking services using an employee model.
-We are also willing to accommodate your needs if you prefer the independent contractor model.
+We can also accommodate your needs if you prefer the independent contractor model.
+Visit our headquarters in Waltham, MA, or any of the range of areas we serve.
+You can also contact us to learn how we can meet your delivery goals!